topicusonderwijs/vanilla-native-federation/README.md

 })();
 ```

-## Usage with discovery:
+### 5.2 &nbsp; Micro frontend discovery:

-It is possible to use a discovery service to decouple your micro frontends from the shell application.
-This means
+The micro frontend discovery service decouples the remotes (micro frontends) from the shell application.
+This plugin
-that the library will attempt to fetch the available micro frontends from an external source before loading the
+allows the library to fetch the available micro frontends from an external source before loading the remote modules:
-remote modules:

 **loader.ts**
 ```